Looking for a budget travel guide to Coron, Palawan? Look no further than this one.

 – Siete Pecados, Kayangan Lake, Twin Lagoon, Smith Beach, Skeleton Wreck, Las Islas de Coral, CYC Beach

 If you go on a joiner tour, take that note lunch and entrance/miscellaneous fees are already included in the published rates.

 During island hopping, you can rent a snorkel and pair of aqua shoes for P150 each.
 If you’re going to be in Coron for a few days, I suggest buying your own snorkel.
 There are cheap ones for P700-850 and better-fitting snorkels for P1500.

-Tip: Visit Kayangan Lake during lunch time and at sunset, time slots when there are the least tourists.
+Tip: Visit Kayangan Lake during lunch time and at sunset, which is when there are the least tourists.

 Travel agencies with joiner tours